Charles W. Liu Fine Violins

 Malcolm Taylor

 Contemporary English bowmaker.
 Used to work for W.E.
 Hill & Sons.
-High quality and high profile maker.
+High quality and high-profile maker.

 SOLD